boekenbox/gitbook-portuguese/setup-and-general-settings/exchange-and-license-settings/gunthy-wallet/how-to-create-a-wallet.md

 Go to **View & Send** and then to **Token Balances** to add a custom token.

-Enter the GUNTHY token contract address and confirm.
+Enter the GUNTHY token contract address and confirm it.

 ![](https://user-images.githubusercontent.com/2372008/51182045-30f16700-18cd-11e9-9a33-a6c4b25aee90.png)